-LSUHSC Psychology Internship Program Supervisors Evaluation of Interns Profession Wide Competencies
+Supervisors Evaluation of Interns Profession Wide Competencies

-Intern's Name:

-Supervisors' Names:

-Settings:

-Evaluation Period: ☐ Mid-Year ☐ End of Year

-Assessment methods utilized to evaluate competency:

-☐ Direct observation (Assessed by:)

-☐ Videotape (Assessed by:)

-☐ Audiotape (Assessed by:)

-☐ Reviewed written work (Assessed by:)

-☐ Reviewed raw test data (Assessed by:)

-Total number of assessment reports completed to date Total number of brief assessment reports completed to date Total number of therapy cases currently active Total number of brief therapy cases currently active

-Competency Rating Descriptions:

-- Advanced skills comparable to autonomous practice at the licensure level.
-Practice level: Advanced Intern or Postdoctoral Fellow - 4 High intermediate skills capable of practicing independently with only occasional support or consultation as needed on complex cases.
-Practice level: Advanced intern - 3 Intermediate skills which require routine supervision of each activity.
-Practice level: Interm - 2 Entry level skills which require intensive supervision.
-Practice level: Practicum student or early intern - 1 Remediation required and skills are in need of remediation plan to build skills.
-Practice level: Early practicum student or below - NA Not applicable for this training experience or not assessed during experience.

-Goals to achieve competency at the internship level:

-During the mid-year evaluation, interns are expected to achieve 80% or more of their ratings at the intermediate skill level or above.
+Inte ern's Name: Sup pervisors' Names: tings: Iluation Period: □ Mid-Year □ End of Year ∟va illuation Feriou. - Mid-Tear - End of Tear Assessment methods utilized to evaluate competency: Direct observation (Assessed by:) ⊔ ' Videotape (Assessed by:) Total number of assessment reports completed to date Total number of therapy cases currently active Competency Rating Descriptions: 5 4 Advanced skills comparable to entry level practice at the licensure level.
+Practice level: Post-doctoral 3 Intermediate skills which require routine supervision of each activity.
+Practice level: Intern 2 1 Entry level skills which require intensive supervision.
+Practice level: Practicum student or early intern Remediation required and skills are in need of remediation plan to build skills.
+Practice level: Early • practicum student or below NA · at th atings are based on how this intern's performance compares to previous interns on the same track.
+Any ratings ne remediation level should be referred to the Training Director and a remediation plan should be developed to ist the intern with further development in those areas. skill ring the mid-year evaluation, interns are expected to achieve 80% or more of their ratings at the intermediate level or above.
 In other words, at least 19 of the 24 areas should be rated intermediate or above.
-If the intern's performance falls below this expectation, then a remediation plan should be considered and discussed.

-During the end of year evaluation, interns are expected to achieve 100% of their ratings at the high intermediate skill level or above.
+If the intern's formance falls below this expectation, then a remediation plan should be considered and discussed. ring the end of year evaluation, interns are expected to achieve 100% of their ratings at the high intermediate level or above.
+The intern has successfully completed the goal for this evaluation period, and we have reviewed this evaluation together.
+The intern has not successfully completed the goal for this evaluation period.
+The Training Director has been made aware of the intern's areas of remediation.

-\\Ratings are based on how this intern's performance compares to previous interns on the same track.
-Any ratings at the remediation level should be referred to the Training Director and a remediation plan should be developed to assist the intern with further development in those areas.\\